pixel

 Copyscape Website Plagiarism Search

 And this page contains important computing-related terms, definitions, information, but also short explanations (and only the short ones).
-Again, same as in other similar pages on my site (especially articles, hints, rules etc.), the page contains and will contain the "personal" ones (terms, definitions, info that I've wrote), as well as others that I've found browsing the web and reading articles written by others.
+Again, same as in other similar pages on my website (especially articles, hints, rules etc.), the page contains and will contain the "personal" ones (terms, definitions, info that I've wrote), as well as others that I've found browsing the web and reading articles written by others.
 But note, for the non-personal ones, they will at least contain modified text, i.e. the text that I wrote in my own words (and not just copied and pasted the text written by someone else), while usually the general point remains the same as in the original article.
 So here at the beginning, there are only few of the most commonly used computing-related terms and abbreviations, i.e. only those are listed, that I collected from various help-files, articles, MS knowledge-bases etc. Then there is a basic explanation of different "parts" that URL is built of.
 After that, there are only listed links to the most crucial explanations of computing terms on the same Explanation Guide Info homesite as that document above.
-So for the "real" list, rather see or download my old "glossary.html" page: http://users.volja.net/tayiper/script/Unsorted-glossary.html with various other additional terms listed.
+So for the "real" list, rather see or download my old "glossary.html" page: /script/Unsorted-Terms.html with various other additional terms listed.
 And finally at the bottom there are other a bit longer explanations of various computing-related terms.
 These were also collected from various help-files, articles, knowledge-bases etc., and note that there is a note on information-source above each of them.
-Further, also check out the IT-Abbreviations.doc file: http://users.volja.net/tayiper/script/IT-Abbreviations.doc, which contains the "official" list of computing and IT abbreviations that I got on Wikipedia and Explanation Guide sites.
-Oh, and as an interesting discovery; I found out today (12.2.2006) on the NationMaster site: http://www.nationmaster.com that they link to my "glossary.html" page here: http://www.nationmaster.com/encyclopedia/List-of-computing-and-IT-abbreviations, which finally links to page on the Factbites site: http://www.factbites.com, particularly to this page here: http://www.factbites.com/topics/List-of-computing-and-IT-abbreviations.
+Further, also check out the IT-Abbreviations.doc file: /script/IT-Abbreviations.doc, which contains the "official" list of computing and IT abbreviations that I got on Wikipedia and Explanation Guide sites.
+Oh, and as an interesting discovery; I found out today (12.2.2006) on the NationMaster website: http://www.nationmaster.com that they link to my "glossary.html" page here: http://www.nationmaster.com/encyclopedia/List-of-computing-and-IT-abbreviations, which finally links to page on the Factbites website: http://www.factbites.com, particularly to this page here: http://www.factbites.com/topics/List-of-computing-and-IT-abbreviations.

 LINKS TO SYSTEM-RELATED TERMS